natebarksdale/natebarksdale.github.io/src/content/blog/2009-11-18-the-sparrow-and-the-phonograph.md

 description: An insightful warning from John Philip Sousa about the impact of mechanical music on American musical artistry.
 emoji: 🎼
 tags:
+  - 📖 Articles
-  - 🎶 Music
+  - 📚 Education
-  - 🧓 Teachers
+  - 🌍 Culture
-  - 📀 Technology
+  - ⚖️ Ethics
 haiku: |
   Machines play our tunes,
   Artisans fade away,